 Moving Services is divided into two work units: Campus Moving and Residential Moving.
 Please contact the Facilities Customer Service Center at 973-655-5444 or firstname.lastname@example.org to communicate your moving needs.
 Major moving and relocation activities associated with capital construction and renovation projects are coordinated through the Department of Capital Planning and Project Management.

 The Campus Moving unit moves furniture, boxes, and equipment for Academic and Administrative customers.
 This group also performs room set-ups for on-and-off-campus University events.

-University Facilities owns a limited number of non-permanent 10’ x 10’ and 10’ x 20’ tents available for the convenience and use of campus customers.
-Tents are loaned to Academic and Administrative division programs at the request of University Deans and Vice Presidents to be used for activities that benefit University faculty, staff, and students.
+University Facilities owns a limited number of non-permanent 10’ x 10’, 10′ x 15′, and 10’ x 20’ tents available for the convenience and use of campus customers.
+Tents are loaned to Academic and Administrative division programs at the request of University Deans and Vice Presidents to be used for special events or activities that benefit University faculty, staff, and students.
 Tent requests from unauthorized persons are forwarded to the Division VP or Dean for approval.
 Approval to use this equipment is granted on a first-come, first-served basis; however, approval will be assigned in the following priority order:

 - Presidential Special Events

 - Administrative Program Use